- Local SEO

 Provide secure payment options tailored for the location or preferred option of the customer.
 Produce an invoice and update if necessary.
 The ability to trace a transaction in its entirety and allocate an order id to the payment system.

 We setup advanced Google Analytics for SEO and monitoring of visitors behaviour.

-Design the site to be enhanced for SEO.
-The shopping cart is not an add-on it is integrated into the entire structure of the site from an SEO point of view.
+Design the Shopping Cart to be enhanced for SEO.
+The Shopping Cart is not an add-on it is integrated into the entire structure of the site from an SEO point of view.
 Products provide infinite SEO possibilities.
 The site accounts for suppliers and categories or styles.

 Advanced Custom Product Management

 - Add multiple images automatically named to add SEO value

 - Update products details quickly with multple filters

 - Help with creating scripts to add products in bulk